 ConfigurationDesk is an intuitive, graphical configuration and implementation tool.
 It is ideal for handling HIL real-time applications based on dSPACE SCALEXIO hardware, and for implementing behavior models and I/O function code on dSPACE SCALEXIO hardware.
 You can define and document external devices such as ECUs and loads, including their signal properties (descriptions, electrical properties, failure simulation settings, load settings).
 ConfigurationDesk displays user-defined views of the signal path between the ECU pins/load pins and the behavior model interfaces.

-With ConfigurationDesk, it is easy to implement the behavior model code (from MATLAB®/Simulink®/Simulink Coder™) and the I/O function code (from ConfigurationDesk) on the dSPACE SCALEXIO hardware.
-The entire build process for a real-time application is handled by ConfigurationDesk.
-Comprehensive documentation options and graphical displays give you great project transparency – a great advantage with large-scale HIL project especially.
-You can assemble and configure the project-specific hardware offline as a "virtual system", in other words, as a purely software-based configuration.
+With ConfigurationDesk, it is easy to implement the behavior model code (e.g., from MATLAB®/Simulink®/Simulink Coder™ or other modeling tools via FMUs or V-ECUs) and the I/O function code (from ConfigurationDesk) on the dSPACE SCALEXIO hardware.
+ConfigurationDesk handles the entire build process for a real-time application.
+Comprehensive documentation options and graphical displays give you high project transparency – a great advantage, especially with large-scale HIL project.
+You can assemble and configure the project-specific hardware as a virtual system, in other words, as a purely software-based configuration.
 A real-time application can be executed for test runs even if parts of the necessary (and configured) I/O hardware are not physically available.
-In addition, you can generate a Microsoft® Excel® file with information on the wiring harness and on external devices.
+In addition, you can generate a Microsoft® Excel® file with information on the cable harness and external devices.

-Large, complex models are distributed across multiple processor cores to ensure the simulation runs in real time.
+Large, complex models can be distributed across multiple processing units and processor cores to ensure the simulation runs in real time.
 Two different workflows are possible for this.
-The first is to split the overall behavior model into separate Simulink® models that can be imported into ConfigurationDesk.
-One processor core is able to execute one model.
-The core-to-model assignment is done automatically by ConfigurationDesk, and the inter-model communication is configured in
+The first is to use separate Simulink® models for each core and import them into ConfigurationDesk.
+Intermodel communication in this workflow is configured in ConfigurationDesk.